 Progressio partner FEDOMU (Federacion Dominicana de Municipios) has drawn on its successful work to mainstream gender in local government policy and practice to publish a guide for national use.

-The tool, which encourages greater consideration of gender issues and equality within development planning and programmes, was launched at a ceremony attended by key figures from government, repr
+The tool, which encourages greater consideration of gender issues and equality within development planning and programmes, was launched at a ceremony attended by key

 No sooner had I arrived in Zimbabwe than I realised how much tougher life is simply being a woman.
 There are many burdens faced by women in Zimbabwe: they are the breadwinners, they provide food and water for the family, collect firewood, take care of the children and the sick and are central to family life.
-But despite playing such a significant role in society, women are struggling.
+But despite playing such a significant role in society, wo

 Philemon Handinahama is a Progressio development worker working for the National Faith-Based Council of Zimbabwe (NFBCZ) to inform and influence opinion-formers within the churches to promote a greater understanding of gender issues, stigma and discrimination, and to reduce violent sexual behaviour towards women in the context of HIV and AIDS.
-Phil has been working for Progress
+Phil

 Progressio's country representative in Yemen, Abeer Al-Absi, writes about the elections held on 21 February 2012: